thoughtbot/superglue/docs/index.md

 # Overview

-__Superglue is The Rails Way of building React Rails applications.__ Refreshingly familiar.
+__Superglue is The Rails Way of building React Rails applications.__
+Refreshingly familiar.
 No APIs.
 No client-side routing.

-Batteries included.
+## Why Superglue?

+Superglue provides the absolute best interop between Rails and React's massive ecosystem.

+We're guided to NOT have a Superglue-specific component ecosystem.
+No infinite scroll API, no specialized modal or virtual table component, no lock-in.
+We do this with a small set of primitives that compose well with any React library you want.

+See how `visit`, `remote`, digging, turbo stream

+### Performance

+Superglue is fast.

+We're committed to end-to-end performance from Rails to React.
+On the backend, we built `props_template`, a standalone jbuilder-like JSON builder for your props and one of the most performant and memory considerate in Rails land.
+On the frontend, Rails partials get identity via Fragments — components using `useFragment` only re-render when their piece of state changes.

+And of course, batteries are included:

 <div class="grid cards" markdown>